bhochhi/spring-guide/README.md

 With regards to authorization, there are three main areas of interest: authorizing web requests. authorizing whether methods can be invoked, and authorizing access to individual access to individual domain object instances.

 To get started, let create a spring mvc web app and then add spring-security to secure certain pages.
-[Here]() is the final version of web application that integrates spring security for demostration.
-Also checkout [spring]() for details.
+[Here](https://github.com/bhochhi/spring-guide/tree/master/examples/spring-security) is the final version of web application that integrates spring security for demostration.
+Also checkout [spring](http://spring.io/guides/gs/securing-web/) for the details of this demo.